sldyns/SpaHDmap/configs/README.md

 - The `settings` specifies the root path of the experiment and the name of the project.
 - The `sections` outlines the paths to the input data.
 Note that multiple sections can be listed under sections, indicating that these sections will be used collectively for model training.
-- The `paras` section details the parameters for SpaHDmap, including scale_factor and radius.
-If the input data contains multiple sections, the scale_factor and radius should be lists, with each element corresponding to a section.
+- The `paras` section details the parameters for SpaHDmap, including scale_rate and radius.
+If the input data contains multiple sections, the scale_rate and radius should be lists, with each element corresponding to a section.

 # How to Use